isl-org/OpenBot/ios/OpenBot/OpenBot/Authentication/README.md

 - Ensure that you have specified the correct Firebase SDK version in your Podfile.
 - Try updating your other libraries to the latest version to see if the issue is   resolved.
 - Check for any conflicting dependencies or library versions and try to resolve them by removing or updating the conflicting libraries.

+### Note

+Make sure to use same firebase project for you web as well as ios project.